Trade to be focus of Australia, Indonesia talks

 "There is medical facilities at immigration ... [at] Phosphate Hill which is a community detention area.
 Not the same as the detention centre, it has medical facilities attached to it."

 "When the Dash 8 arrived on the scene yesterday afternoon we found around 40 people on top of the upturned hull and other people that were holding onto debris as much as 3 nautical miles away from the scene.
 There were lifejackets that were on the boat...
-And obviously the people that we've been able to pick up last night have been picked up by the merchant vessel as well as by our patrol boats that arrived on the scene.
+And obviously the people that we've been able to pick up last night have been picked up by the merchant vessel as well as by our patrol boats that arrived on the scene.7:36am: Home Affairs Minister Jason Clare is addressing the media.
+He says the information he's providing "may change through the course of the day and through the course of the next few days."

 "The information we have is that all the people on the boat were males.
 Except for one 13-year-old boy that has been rescued, all other people were all adults."